 Links for Parents:

 The Valley Stream District Twenty-four Special Education Department is dedicated to providing the supports and services necessary to ensure the needs of all students with disabilities are met.
-We are committed to following the regulations set forth by Individuals with Disabilities Education Act (IDEA) and Section 504 of the Americans with Disabilities Act.
-In order to serve all of our students, the District has a developed a wide range of programs and services to educate our students with disabilities in the least restrictive environment.
+We are committed to following the regulations set forth by Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973.
+In order to serve all of our students, the District has developed a wide range of programs and services to educate our students with disabilities in the least restrictive environment.
 These programs and services include resource room, integrated co-teaching classes, special classes, counseling, speech therapy, occupational therapy, and physical therapy.
 By providing these services, we can ensure each student receives a free and appropriate public education.

 The Special Education Department works throughout the year to meet the needs of the students with disabilities through their Individualized Education Programs (IEPs).
 Support is provided for eligible students beginning at age three through the Committee on Preschool Special Education (CPSE).
 We work with the Nassau County Department of Health to provide programs and services for children ages three through five who qualify under the CPSE regulations.
 When a student is of school age (turning five) they can transition to the Committee on Special Education (CSE) and continue to receive support from the Special Education Department, if eligible, through 6th grade graduation.
 If the student is still eligible at that time, the Valley Stream District 24 team meets with the Valley Stream Central High School District team to ensure a smooth transition of services and support.